import-js/eslint-plugin-import/docs/rules/extensions.md

 For example, `["error", "never", { "svg": "always" }]` would require that all extensions are omitted, except for "svg".

+## Additional Options

+This rule provides additional options for configuration:

+- `ignorePackages` follows the same logic as setting the string value of the rule config to `ignorePackages`.
+Useful when using `always` as the string config.
+- `enforceEsmExtensions` will flag any relative import paths that do not resolve to a file. (supports --fix)

-`ignorePackages` can be set as a separate boolean option like this:
+`ignorePackages` and `enforceEsmExtensions` can be set as a separate boolean option like this:

 ```
 "import/extensions": [